urbanairship/ios-library/README.rst

         // or set runtime properties here.
         UAConfig *config = [UAConfig defaultConfig];

-        // You can then programatically override the plist values:
+        // You can then programmatically override the plist values:
         // config.developmentAppKey = @"YourKey";
         // etc.